Universal classes of disorder scatterings in in-plane anomalous Hall effect: In-plane magnetoconductivity

-In order to understand the recent planar Hall experiments, we would study the in-plane magnetoconductivity in the presence of the only in-plane magnetic field in the Kubo formula approach.
+Motivated by the recent planar Hall experiments, we would study the in-plane magnetoconductivity in the presence of the only in-plane magnetic field in the Kubo formula approach.
 One keeps all terms in the lowest order of the hexagonal warping $\lambda$ and has $\sigma_{xy}^{S}$

-One can see that, in Fig. \ref{fig: nur}(a), our analytical theory could offer an alternative explanation of some unexplained features of the longitudinal magnetoresistance (noticeable deviation from the conventional part oscillating as $\sin\left(2\theta\right)$ (dashed lines)) in Sn doped topological insulator $\mathrm{Bi}_{1.1}\mathrm{Sb_{0.9}}\mathrm{Te}_{2}\mathrm{S}$ \citep{WuB2018apl,WangCM2023PRB}.
-Similarly, we remain the parts linear in $\lambda$ and have the longitudinal conductivities $\sigma_{\alpha\alpha}^{S}$ as
+One can see that, in Fig. \ref{fig: nur}(a), our analytical theory could offer an alternative explanation of some unexplained features of the longitudinal magnetoresistance {[}noticeable deviation from the conventional part oscillating as $\sin2\theta$ (dashed lines){]} in the Sn-doped topological insulator $\mathrm{Bi}_{1.1}\mathrm{Sb_{0.9}}\mathrm{Te}_{2}\mathrm{S}$ \citep{WuB2018apl,WangCM2023PRB}.
+Similarly, we retain the parts that are quadratic in $\lambda$ and have the longitudinal conductivities $\sigma_{\alpha\alpha}^{S}$ as